anasstaisshaa/ReducingDishes/README.md

 ### Result:

-    The time complexity of this algorithm is O(N).
+    The time complexity of this algorithm is O(N log N).
 And the same algorithm for memory.
 ![img.png](img.png)